Skycoder42/QtDataSync/README.md

   - Can be used a simple local store only
   - Includes a docker-compose file for a PostgreSQL server
 - Highly extensible
-  - Custom local storage - for the offline local storage (default is implemented using SQLite and file storage)
-  - Custom sync control - handle priorities for conflicts and implement custom merge algorithms
-  - Custom remote connector - to synchronize to any backend (default uses websockets and the included server application)

 ## Requirements
 In order to use the library, you will have to install [QJsonSerializer](https://github.com/Skycoder42/QJsonSerializer).
 If you want to use the server, [QtBackgroundProcess](https://github.com/Skycoder42/QtBackgroundProcess) needs to be available as well. **Hint:** If you install the module using the repository method as described in "Download/Installation" (or install it from AUR), those dependencies will be resolved automatically.